vishvaa-vsk/dev-setup/README.md

 # Fedora Dev + Hyprland Setup

-This repository provides an automated script to set up a development environment and Hyprland desktop on Fedora (tested on Fedora 42+).
+This repository provides an automated script to set up a development environment and Hyprland desktop on Fedora everything (tested on Fedora 42+).

 ## Features